gruntwork-io/cloud-nuke/README.md

-# aws-nuke
+# cloud-nuke

-This repo contains a CLI tool to delete all AWS resources in an account. aws-nuke was created for situations when you might have an account you use for testing and need to clean up left over resources so AWS doesn't charge you for them.
+This repo contains a CLI tool to delete all AWS resources in an account. cloud-nuke was created for situations when you might have an account you use for testing and need to clean up left over resources so AWS doesn't charge you for them.
 Also great for cleaning out accounts with redundant resources.

 The currently supported functionality includes: